 Leadership has recently changed, with Ms Gail Morgan listed as headteacher from September 2025.
 That matters because the school is currently in the phase where routines, expectations, and improvement priorities tend to sharpen, especially around teaching consistency and pupil outcomes.

 The most recent published Key Stage 2 picture is mixed rather than headline grabbing.
-In 2024, 62.33% of pupils met the expected standard in reading, writing and maths combined, essentially in line with the England average of 62%.
-Reading looks comparatively stronger, with 79% at the expected standard, while science (79%) sits below the England benchmark of 82%.
-Based on FindMySchool’s ranking methodology (built from official data), the school ranks 11,020th in England and 54th in Colchester for primary outcomes, which places it below England average overall when compared with other primary schools.
+In the 2025 dataset, 60% of pupils met the expected standard in reading, writing and maths combined.
+Reading looks comparatively stronger, with 70% at the expected standard, while science is stronger at 90%.
+Based on FindMySchool’s ranking methodology (built from official data), the school ranks 7,984th in England and 38th in Colchester for primary outcomes, which places it around the middle of the national picture overall when compared with other primary schools.

 Admissions demand is real.
 For the latest Reception entry-route data, there were 55 applications for 21 offers, around 2.62 applications per place, and the school is marked oversubscribed.